sureshalagarsamy/javascript/README.md

 ```

 To access any of the methods or variables, you need to fetch it through the MYAPPLICATION.
 Even we can create nested JavaScript Namespace as well.

+#### #17 What Is Strict Mode In JavaScript?

+ It provides following enhancements.

+ * To use a variable, it has become mandatory to declare it.
+ * It disallows duplicate property and parameter names.
+ * It deprecates the “with” statement.
+ * JavaScript will throw an error if we try to assign a value to a read-only property.
+ * It decreases the global namespace pollution.

+To enable strict mode, we have to add, “use strict” directive to the code.
+The physical location of the “strict” directive determines its scope.
+If used at the beginning of the js file, its scope is global.
+However, if we declare strict mode at the first line in the function block, its scope restricts to that function only.